yerinsabraham/CoinNewsExtraTV/REWARD_LOGIC_FRAMEWORK.md

 - ✅ Full security audit clearance
 - ✅ Emergency rollback capability tested

-This comprehensive reward framework provides a production-ready foundation for your tokenomics implementation, ensuring fair distribution, proper security, and seamless scaling from testnet to mainnet operations! 🚀
+This comprehensive reward framework provides a production-ready foundation for your tokenomics implementation, ensuring fair distribution, proper security, and seamless scaling from mainnet to mainnet operations! 🚀